GoogleCloudPlatform/document-ai-samples/README.md

 ## Samples

 * [PDF Splitter Sample](https://github.com/GoogleCloudPlatform/document-ai-samples/tree/main/pdf-splitter-python): This project uses the Document AI API to split PDF documents.
-* [Tax Processing Pipeline](tax-processing-pipeline-python/): This project uses the Document AI API to classify, parse, and calculate a tax form using multiple document types.

 * [Web App Demo](https://github.com/GoogleCloudPlatform/document-ai-samples/tree/main/web-app-demo): This project is a fullstack application that uses Document AI to process different types of documents.
 This application currently supports Form, Invoice and OCR processors.
+* [Tax Processing Pipeline](tax-processing-pipeline-python/): This project uses the Document AI API to classify, parse, and calculate a tax form using multiple document types.
 * [Fraud Detection](fraud-detection-python/): This project uses the Document AI Invoice Parser with EKG and Google Maps to store document Entities in BigQuery.

 ## Community Samples

 ---
-**Disclaimer**

-Community samples are not officially maintained by Google.
+**Disclaimer:** Community samples are not officially maintained by Google.

 ---

 * [PDF Annotator Sample](https://github.com/GoogleCloudPlatform/document-ai-samples/tree/main/community/pdf-annotator-python): This project uses the Document AI API to annotate PDF documents.

 ## Contributing